madsbk/lrcloud/README.md

   * On-the-fly catalog compression

 ##### Current limitations:
-  * The paths the photos in a shared catalog have to be identical thus a catalog cannot be shared between Window and OSX.
+  * The paths in the shared catalog are not converted thus a catalog cannot be shared between Window and OSX.
   * No GUI
   * No simultaneous catalog access